moved to https://docs.hpc.taltech.ee

 sbatch gaussian.slurm

 NB!
 More cores does not mean faster!!!
-See Benchmarks.
+See benchmarks.

 4. Check results using visualization software.